Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 - The 24.6 combined points per game that these two squads have allowed this season are 22.9 fewer than the 47.5 over/under in this contest.

-- Cyclones games this season feature an average total of 49.0 points, a number 1.5 points higher than Saturday's over/under.
+- The average total in Cyclones games this season is 49.0, 1.5 points more than Saturday's over/under of 47.5.

-- The 52.2 PPG average total in Bears games this season is 4.7 points more than this game's over/under.
+- The 47.5-point over/under for this game is 4.7 points below the 52.2 points per game average total in Bears games this season.

 Iowa State Stats and Trends